Summer Program FAQs

 When is the last day to register?

-Registration will close for each course 2-weeks prior to the start date.
-This is to ensure that we properly prepare for your student’s participation.
+Registration will close for each course one week prior to the start date.
+This is to ensure that we properly prepare for your student's participation.

 What are the class fees and refund policy?